Mohid123/IST-NAV/README.md

 ## Welcome to Mohid's Github Page

 This page serves as a gateway to the routing project IST-NAV.
 IST-NAV is basically a web and mobile based routing application for the Institute of Space Technology developed as a Final Year Project by Muhammad Mohid from the Department of Space Sciences (Remote Sensing and GIS branch).
-The project won the Gold Medal for Best Student Project for the Department.

 ## IST-NAV: A Web/Mobile Based Routing Application for IST.